 Relationships are work, sometimes even a hard work.
 But when it comes to our state of mind, our children, and partners, this is the most gratifying work of them all, because it directly reflects upon our and their happiness.

 Something about my mindset, and my state of mind, had always been different.
 I experienced this difference throughout my years.
-But it wasn’t until I came across one of Marshal Rosenberg’s videos on YouTube, some six years ago, that I finally “handed-down” with the dictionary to the way my brain works.
+But it wasn’t until I came across one of Marshal Rosenberg’s videos on YouTube, some seven years ago, that I finally “handed-down” with the dictionary to the way my brain works.

 I suddenly understood why I don’t fight, don’t yell, and manage to keep my balance (almost) at all times.
 I understood the structure behind the way I choose to parent my children daily.
 That video was the first step on a journey, still very much in progress, to master Nonviolence as a mindset.